 Recommended Reading: Are a “W” Withdrawals on Transcript Bad for Admissions Chances?

-The admissions committee is looking for evidence that you’re able to learn from your mistakes and move forward.
+The admissions committee team is looking for evidence that you’re able to learn from your mistakes and move forward.
 Ultimately, they want to see that you’re resilient and capable of overcoming challenges.

 So use this section as an opportunity to give them a glimpse of your character and how you’ve grown as a result of your experiences.